Director of Swimming and Head Coach

 Mo is currently studying Chemical Engineering at UCL.
 Being an athlete himself and having participated in numerous team and individual sports, he understands what is required , both mentally and physically, for swimmers to achieve their potential.
 As a young coach, he hopes to communicate this passion and drive to young swimmers.

-Lead Coach - Yellow and Blue Hats
+Lead Coach - Yellow, Blue and Black Hats (Holland Park and Kensington)

 Katia swam competitively with the club from the age of 7 until 15, when she stopped swimming to focus on her GCSE studies.
 She eventually went on to take 4 A-Levels and graduated from the University of Westminster with a degree in Tourism and Events Management.
 Whilst studying, Katia started working as a volunteer for CWSC and by the age of 19 she had achieved her ASA level 2 coaching qualification.
 One of her biggest regrets was leaving the club as a swimmer so her return as a coach has allowed her to reconnect with her love of swimming and share this passion and enthusiasm with the younger members in the club.